indimail/indimail-virtualdomains/README.md

-# README
+# Installation (source and binary)

 ## indimail Introduction

 Messaging Platform based on indimail-mta for MTA (modified qmail), IndiMail-VirtualDomains for Virtual Domains, Courier-IMAP for IMAP/POP3

-* Look at [README-indimail](.github/README-indimail.md) for details on IndiMail, indimail-mta. indimail needs indimail-mta to be installed.
-Read [README](https://github.com/mbhangui/indimail-mta/blob/master/README.md) for details on installing indimail-mta
+* Look at [README-indimail](.github/README-indimail.md) for details on IndiMail, indimail-mta. indimail needs indimail-mta to be installed, instructions for installing the same are included below.
+You can also read [README](https://github.com/mbhangui/indimail-mta/blob/master/README.md) for details specific to installing indimail-mta alone.
 * Look at [README-CLUSTER](.github/README-CLUSTER.md) for details on setting up an IndiMail Cluster
 * Look at [INSTALL](.github/INSTALL-indimail.md) for Source Installation instructions
 * Look at [INSTALL-MINI](.github/INSTALL-MINI.md) for instructions on setting up an MINI Indimail Installation which uses QMQP protocol.